anttihirvonen/demoscene-starter-kits/README.md

 ## Technical notes

-The Minim library may not be installed which will result in a library not found error.Follow the instructions here to install https://github.com/ddf/Minim
+The Minim library may not be installed which will result in a library not found error.
+Follow the instructions here to install https://github.com/ddf/Minim

 ## What is demoscene?